Manaslu Circuit Trekking – 13 Days (Itinerary, Cost, Difficulty)

 If you have any questions before making your decision, don’t hesitate to reach out.
 Info Nepal’s supportive staff is always available to answer queries, offer advice, and provide any additional information you might need.

-Before starting the Manaslu Circuit Trek, trekkers need to get a few important permits.
+Before starting the Trek, trekkers need to get a few important permits.
 Knowing these requirements helps make the adventure in the beautiful Nepalese Himalayas smooth and enjoyable.

 1. Manaslu Restricted Permit